-On February 12, 2020, the compensation committee considered and approved an increase in Mr. Faulkingham's base salary from \$425,000 to \$450,000.
-Such increase in base salary became effective as of January 1, 2020.
+During fiscal year 2020, Mr. Faulkingham received base salary in the amount of \$450,000 per annum.
+Mr. Faulkingham's base salary will remain at \$450,000 per annum for fiscal year 2021, as recommended by the Manager and ratified and approved by the Company's compensation committee during its February 11, 2021 meeting.
 The Manager has the right to increase, but not decrease, Mr. Faulkingham's base salary during the term of his employment agreement.
 The employment agreement with our Manager provides that Mr. Faulkingham is entitled to receive an annual bonus as determined in the sole judgment of our Manager, subject to ratification and approval of the reimbursement of such amount by the compensation committee of our Board.
 The employment agreement prohibits Mr. Faulkingham from (i) competing with the Company or the Manager, and (ii) soliciting any of the Manager's or the Company's employees for a period of one year after the termination of his employment.
 The employment agreement also requires that Mr. Faulkingham protect the Company's confidential information.